elisabettatea/iris-project/README.md

 In this step, we remove points with standardized residuals greater than 2, which indicates large residuals relative to the standard deviation of the residuals.

-The model (m5) is re-fitted, and the results show an improved fit with R2=0.9678, but the p-value is still high at 0.08855.
+The model (m5) is fitted, and the results show an improved fit with R2=0.9678, but the p-value is still high at 0.08855.

 A QQ plot is also generated for the residuals (qqnorm(m5$residuals)) to visually check for normality.